 It’s even harder to imagine that the hundreds of people necessary for such a massive conspiracy could be mobilized and marshaled into their roles without its being discovered beforehand, or a small detail going wrong, or somebody spilling the beans afterward.

-Because anything else is, to many people, just too scary to contemplate.
-It is easier to accept that a large, organized group of skillful, well-funded people plotted a successful assassination than to believe that the universe is so irrational, so uncaring, and so unjust that Lee Oswald – this pipsqueak of a man whose whole life had been one chaotic screw-up after another – someone so inconsequential – could take out someone so consequential as John F. Kennedy.
+Another explanation is simply that anything other than a massive conspiracy is, to many people, just too scary to contemplate.
+It is easier to believe that a large, organized group of skillful, well-funded people plotted a successful assassination than to believe that the universe is so irrational, so uncaring, and so unjust that Lee Oswald – this pipsqueak of a man whose whole life had been one chaotic screw-up after another, someone so inconsequential – could take out someone so consequential as John F. Kennedy.
 For many people, that kind of insecurity is just too hard to accept.